SuperOfficeDocs/superoffice-docs/user-guide/en/document/screen/index.md

 ### Type subject here

 Enter here the text to be used as a heading for the document.
-This is the text which is displayed in section tabs and reports where the document is listed.
+This is the text that is displayed in section tabs and reports where the document is listed.

 ### Language